-This Committee will initiate activities, including some with partners, aimed at small and medium business, universities, and any other group which can be targeted to provide a basic understanding of IP, its benefits and why to use an IP professional.
-Members of the Committee will be involved in the development of the IPIC Bank of Speakers to identify expert speakers for various events and will also be asked to participate as speakers as required.
+This committee will initiate activities, including some with partners, aimed at small and medium business, universities, and any other group which can be targeted to provide a basic understanding of IP, its benefits and why to use an IP professional.
+Members of the committee will be involved in the development of the speakers database to identify expert speakers for various events.